jentery/dh150/index.md

 * Packaging: is it packaged? if so, describe the packaging.
 * Recording: how is it recorded? can you handle or see the record?

-The materials of the 20 M's prompt considerations of the work as *stuff*.
+Materials prompt considerations of the work as *stuff*.

 ---

 ### Modes

-As part of "apprehension" in the 20 M's, I encourage you to consider the modes or senses engaged.
+As part of "apprehension" in [the 20 M's](#the-20-ms), I encourage you to consider the modes or senses engaged.
 Modes and senses are about how people's bodies are engaged or addressed by fiction.
 Here are some ways to think about modes and senses:

 * Through the five senses (hearing, seeing, tasting, smelling, and touching), including which are engaged more than others by the work(s) of fiction at hand.
 * WOVEN: writing (including reading), oral (what's said and heard), visual (colour, layout, and images, for instance), electronic (how the work transmits media, and whether it's electronic), and nonverbal (gesture, audio, and movement, for instance).
 Thanks to [Georgia Tech's Writing and Communication Program](https://wcprogram.lmc.gatech.edu/posters/woven) for this approach and the acronym, WOVEN.
 * Agency: are you moving / engaging with or against the work?
 Maybe somewhere in between?
 What's the flow?
 Are you in, or do you want to be in, control?

-The modes and senses of the 20 M's prompt considerations of *attention and how we attend*.
+Modes and senses prompt considerations of *attention and how we attend*.

 ---

 ### Mood

-As part of "apprehension" in the 20 M's, I encourage you to consider the mood.
+As part of "apprehension" in [the 20 M's](#the-20-ms), I encourage you to consider the mood.
 The mood is about being in the world and engaging fiction.
 What's the work's vibe or feel?
 Here are some ways to think about mood:

 * Describe the work as an encounter.
 What or whom are you encountering?
 Does it feel close or distant?
 * Describe the work as an atmosphere.
 What's the "weather" of the work?